Who We Are

-DANIEL AGOSTA / Casting Associate & Business Relations Manager
+DANIEL AGOSTA / Casting Director & Business Relations Manager

 Dan holds a Master’s Degree in Sport and Entertainment Management as well as degrees in Business Administration and Legal Studies from Drexel University.
-Through his previous position as a talent agent, Dan has more than nine years of experience negotiating contracts with some of the largest marketing agencies, production companies and corporations in the tri-state area.
-In the past, Dan has also worked in Litigation Support for a major accounting firm in Philadelphia and at one of the top baseball agencies in the country.
-A native of Northern New Jersey, Dan currently resides in Center-City Philadelphia and is an avid sports fan.
+Dan has more than ten years of entertainment industry experience in the Philadelphia area, beginning as an agent representing actors and models before joining Mike Lemon Casting in 2013.
+Since then, he’s cast countless commercials, industrials, voiceovers, live events, films, and tv projects A native of Northern New Jersey, Dan, currently resides in Center-City Philadelphia and is an avid sports fan.

 Dafna Yachin is Chief Creative Officer at Lunchbox Communications.
 For over 20 years she has written, produced and directed award-winning television, film, national commercials, educational programs and multimedia campaigns.
 Her projects have aired on CBS, ABC, Discovery, History Channel and SyFy.
 She has been instrumental in creating lasting series formats for both cable and syndication as well as launching engaging cross-platform initiatives for both NGO and Commercial clients.Dafna has an innate skill for identifying talented scholars and creative individuals who are great innovators and collaborators.
 Partnering with change-makers and production teams in over 30 countries, for the last 10 yearsDafna has focused her documentary and online initiatives in the Humanities, Justice and Women’s Rights arenas.